Lincoln School Financial Aid Mission:

 Go to http://sss.nais.org/parents to complete and submit

-- A signed copy of your completed 2013 tax return (including all schedules if applicable) by November 1, 2014 (These can be uploaded on your 2012 application).
+- A signed copy of your completed 2013 tax return (including all schedules if applicable) by December 1, 2014

 - The Parent Financial Statement (PFS) form by December 1, 2014 (The SSS website opens on November 1) in order to receive a preliminary financial aid award when re-enrollment contracts are sent.